Have you ever been told to “trust your gut” or “follow your intuition”? It can be great advice for your personal life, but as a marketer, not so much.

 Now that you know what A/B testing is and why you need to do it, let’s take a look at how to perform it in four simple steps.

 First, you need to choose a landing page tool.
 Almost all landing page tools have a built-in function that allows you to perform an A/B test with no technical knowledge.
-LanderLab even offers this function as part of their starter package.
+LanderLab even offers A/B testing as part of its starter package.

 All you need to do is upload the two different versions of the landing page you wish to compare.
 Tools like LanderLab will then typically send an even amount of traffic to both versions.
 All traffic will be distributed randomly to avoid any interference with the data.
 In short, you will get accurate results.